HTML ul

 • Unordered Lists (<ul>): For items without a specific order.

-• Ordered Lists (<ol>): For items that need to be in a specific order, like steps in a process.
+• Ordered Lists (<ol>): For items that need to follow a sequence, such as steps in a process.

 • Description Lists (<dl>): For terms and their descriptions.

-• Unordered Lists (<ul>): Use bullet points to display items.
+• Unordered Lists (<ul>): Use bullet points for items.

 • Ordered Lists (<ol>): Use numbers or letters to display items in a sequence.